anvil-verifier/anvil/README.md

 | RabbitMQ     |                 201.167 |                356.158 |                       202.159 |                      356.013 |
 | FluentBit    |                  32.087 |                 33.049 |                        29.634 |                       33.26  |
 ```
 The numbers are the execution time (in milliseconds) it takes for the verified/reference controller to do reconciliation.
 The absolute numbers depend on the platform.
-You might observe that the execution time is much shorter compared to the Table 3 in the paper.
-This is because the machine configuration has changed. **Regardless of the platform, you should still be able to observe that the verified controllers are not significantly slower than their unverified references.** The verified controller should be at worst ~2X slower than the corresponding reference one.
+You might observe that the execution times are shorter compared to the numbers reported in the paper.
+This is because the machine configuration and Acto (the tool we use to run workloads) have changed. **Regardless of the platform, you should still be able to observe that the verified controllers are NOT significantly slower than their unverified references.** The execution time of each verified controller should be within 2.5X of the execution time of the corresponding reference controller, in terms of both mean and max time.
 In fact, in most cases their differences are negligible (as shown above).

 <details><summary>I want to run all the workloads?</summary>